Skip to content

 How many options could I choose?

-The previous scheme had no limit on the total number of actions a farmer could choose from.
+The SFI 2023 offer had no limit on the area of actions a farmer could choose from.
 It is unclear what conditions will be attached to the new scheme if it is rolled out in 2026.
+Read more about the 2026 Reformed SFI Offer here.

 - CIPM2: Flower-rich grass margins, blocks, or in-field strips